Nethereum/Nethereum.Docs/docs/accounts.md

 ### Working with an Account

-An account is generated with a private key, you can generate a new private key and store it using the Web3 storage definition (compatible with all clients), or load an exiting one from any storage, or from the key storage folder of your locally installed client.
+An account is generated with a private key, you can generate a new private key and store it using the Web3 storage definition (compatible with all clients), or load an existing one from any storage, or from the key storage folder of your locally installed client.

 One of the major advantages, apart from security (avoiding the transfer of passwords in plain text), is that you don't need to have a local installation of a client, allowing you to target public nodes like Infura.